BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ### Step 1 - Pick your prior

 First, we define what our prior expectations are for the proportion of yellow candies.
-For a dichotomous outcome like this (yellow or not yellow), we can model the prior as a <a class='glossary'>beta distribution<span class='def'></span></a>.
+For a dichotomous outcome like this (yellow or not yellow), we can model the prior as a <a class='glossary' target='_blank' title='A family of distributions of data that are characterised by two parameters: α and β' href='https://psyteachr.github.io/glossary/b#beta-distribution'>beta distribution</a>.
 There are only two parameters to set: *a* and *b*.

 Explore changing the parameters and their impact on the distribution, but here are a few observations to orient yourself: